The Civil Services of India are considered the backbone of the administrative structure of the Indian Government.

 Reservation for candidates belonging to Scheduled Castes, Scheduled Tribes, Other Backward Classes and People with Benchmark Disability varies based on government decisions.

-A new category of reservations for Economically Weaker Sections (EWS) is expected to be included in UPSC Vacancy 2019.
+A new category of reservations for Economically Weaker Sections (EWS) is expected to be included in UPSC Vacancies 2019.

-Irrespective of the number of vacancies that would be declared in 2019.
-Aspirants should keep their preparation on track, as increasing or decreasing number of seats is based on government decisions.
+Irrespective of the number of UPSC vacancies that have been declared in 2019, aspirants should keep their preparation on track, as increasing or decreasing number of seats is based on government decisions.

 You can find more information on UPSC and get notifications from the following links: